+Imraan Khakoo has over 13 years of public sector experience with expertise in risk management, strategic planning, and organizational performance management.
+He currently works as a director of business planning & monitoring where he leads a team of over 60 employees.
 Imraan is deeply passionate about public service and the work of community organizations and has a well-established record in organizational governance, leadership, and transparency initiatives.
 He holds advanced degrees in Applied Economics and Public Policy.
 Imraan currently lives in the Greater Toronto Area with his family.

+Stephen Brown is a labour representative in Montreal and formerly served as the manager of the Concordia Student Union Advocacy Centre.
+He studied business technology management at Concordia University.
 Stephen is deeply involved in the Quebec Muslim community working with several organizations to promote human rights, interfaith dialogue and Muslim youth initiatives.
 He also serves as an consultant helping community groups develop various advocacy initiatives and implement best practices.

 Dr. Fariha Khan is a family physician in the Greater Toronto Area.
 She obtained her degrees from the University of Toronto and McMaster University.
 Dr. Khan is deeply involved in the GTA Muslim community and volunteers with a number of organizations.
 Dr. Khan serves on the board of Naseeha, is a member of the Muslim Medical Association of Canada and is actively involved in numerous community outreach and teaching programs.
 She is also an advisor on issues of mental health and poverty as a member of United Way of Peel Region's Public Policy Committee.